klmui/klmui2/_posts/2020-3-13-Best-Programming-Language-to-Teach-CS.md

 title: Best Programming Language and IDE to Teach CS
 date: 2020-3-13
 comments: true
-excerpt: 'Which programming language(s) should universities teach, and which integrated development environment (IDE) should they use?'
+excerpt: 'Which programming language(s) should universities teach?
+Which integrated development environment (IDE) should they use?'
 tags: [Educational]
 project: false
 course: false